 Before you hire an injury lawyer, do your due diligence.
 Research several lawyers and take the time to meet with a few of them before ultimately choosing who will represent you in your personal injury case.
 The fate of your case rests primarily on your attorney’s skills, resources, and reputation, so you will need to make sure you have the information you need to make the best choice.

 Talk to a Top Ohio Personal Injury For FREE

 If you or a loved one was injured in a car accident, slip and fall, dog attack, or other accident, you have the right to seek damages under Ohio personal injury laws.
 Under these laws, you can seek compensation for losses, such as medical expenses, lost wages, property damage, pain and suffering, and wrongful death damages.

 To ensure you or your loved one gets the financial recovery they deserve, contact the experienced and dedicated legal team at Ohio’s premier personal injury law firm, Slater & Zurz.
-We have helped injured victims in Akron, Canton, Cincinnati, Cleveland, Columbus, Toledo, and across the state get the justice they deserve.
+We have helped injured victims in Akron, Canton, Cincinnati, Cleveland, Columbus, Dayton, Toledo, and across the state get the justice they deserve.